-- D.1.
-Exclusion of controversial business areas - ✓ For 100% of relevant financed projects, funding to controversial business areas (armaments, crude oil, coal, nuclear power, hydraulic fracturing and tobacco) is excluded. - D.2.
-Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of relevant financed projects, general advisory services are offered free of charge and workshops as well as company-specific consulting services are heavily subsidised. - D.3.
-Working conditions of employees at funded companies - ✓ For 100% of financed projects, high labour standards regarding e.g. working time, periods of rest (in accordance with e.g. the German Working Hours Act Arbeitszeitgesetz/ ArbZG), minimum wages (in accordance with e.g. the Minimum Wage Law Mindestlohngesetz/ MiLoG), freedom of association, collective bargaining (in accordance with e.g. the German Works Constitution Act Betriebsverfassungsgesetz/ BetrVG and the German Act on Collective Agreements Tarifvertragsgesetz/ TVG), non-discrimination (in accordance with e.g. the German Anti-Discrimination Act Allgemeines Gleichstellungsgesetz/ AGG) and health and safety (in accordance with e.g. the German Occupational Safety Act Arbeitsschutzgesetz/ ArbSchG) are in place.
+- 1. Exclusion of controversial business areas - ✓ For 100% of relevant financed projects, funding to controversial business areas (armaments, crude oil, coal, nuclear power, fracking and tobacco) is excluded. - 2.
+Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of relevant financed projects, general advisory services are offered free of charge and workshops as well as company-specific consulting services are heavily subsidised. - 3.
+Working conditions of employees at funded companies - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation).